Swedish Prime Minister Erlander with an Ericsson videophone in 1969.

 "Who says what, in which channel, to whom, with what effect?"

-Mediation is when communication is processed through a medium.
+Media are tools for processing information and communication.
 The medium is the channel for the communication and can be a simple graphic symbol, a letter, a facebook status update, a poster, a movie theatre and much more.
 It can be argued that language, including rhetorical skills, body language and gestures are media in their own respect, which would mean that communication could not occur without mediation.
 But most commonly we use the term mediation when the medium amplifies or enhances the communication.
 Either by allowing the message to reach a broad audience, or by enabling transmission/reception over long distances.

 Choosing the right medium depends on the other parameters in the model.
 If a corporation is promoting niche products or trying to gain strong relations with a small target audience, a personal SMS, E-mail or letter might more appropriate media than a poster in the subway.
 If it is important to measure the exact effect of a campaign it makes sense to use a medium that supports more than one-way communication.